 As you can see, the above list is fairly comprehensive and if properly supported by documentation, the claims adjuster will be in a position to justify a higher settlement offer, and will also realize that you are well organized and prepared should your case go to trial.

-Trial Lawyers USA, LLC represents clients who have been seriously injured due to the negligence of another.
+Anthony Overton Van Johnson & Associates, P.C. represents clients who have been seriously injured due to the negligence of another.
 Should you have questions or would like to schedule a free consultation, call attorney Anthony Overton Van Johnson today to discuss your case.
 (678) 882-7355.